rappegroup/opium-docs/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-OPIUM - Pseudopotenal Generation Project
+OPIUM - Pseudopotential Generation Project
 ========================================

 OPIUM [#]_ is a program used to generate pseudopotentials for use in first-principles calculations.

 At present, OPIUM is capable of the following:

 * Scalar-relativistic, fully-relativistic, and non-relativistic pseudopotential generation
-* Support for LDA, GGA, Hartree-Fock, hybrid [#]_, and range-seporated hybrid [#]_ exchange-corralation (XC) functionals
+* Support for LDA, GGA, Hartree-Fock, hybrid [#]_, and range-separated hybrid [#]_ exchange-correlation (XC) functionals
 * Constructing Optimized [#]_ (RRKJ) or Kerker [#]_ pseudopotentials
 * Partial core correction of Louie, Froyen and Cohen [#]_
 * Test and generate and test pseudopotentials that support semicore states
 * Applying augmentation operators designed non-local method of Ramer and Rappe [#]_
 * Ghost state checking following the method suggested by Gonze, Stumpf, and Scheffler [#]_
-* Automatic plotting of wavefunctions, potentials, and density using xmgrace
+* Automatic plotting of wave functions, potentials, and density using xmgrace

 OPIUM also supports the following output formats: